 Children's Health and Social Care

-General introduction to Children’s Health and Social Care Services
+About Children’s Health and Social Care Services

-Universal services, can also be known as primary care, are met by NHS providers and these are universally available to all.
+Universal services can also be known as primary care, are met by NHS providers and these are universally available to all.
+Examples of a universal service includes GP, Dental and health visiting.

 Some health care services can only be accessed by an assessment or referral from a health or social care professional, these are known as Specialised Services and/or Targeted services.
 Example includes speech and language therapy, Occupational therapy.